dajimenezriv-fullstackopen/full_stack_open_2021_part7/README.md

 Teaches how webpack works and how it's everything build inside the build directory.

-## Part f) Exercise implementing Redux, custom hooks and React Router
+## Part f) Exercise implementing Redux, Custom Hooks, React Router and Material UI